Uvalde schools' police chief resigns from City Council - NewsBreak

 Uvalde schools' police chief resigns from City Council

-Chief Pete Arredondo told the Uvalde Leader-News on Friday that has decided to step down for the good of the city administration.
-He was elected to the District 3 council position on May 7 and was sworn in — in a closed-door ceremony — on May 31, just a week after the massacre.
+Chief Pete Arredondo said in a letter dated Friday that he has decided to step down for the good of the city and "to minimize further distractions."
+He was elected to the council on May 7 and was sworn in on May 31, just a week after the massacre, in a closed-door ceremony.

-“After much consideration, I regret to inform those who voted for me that I have decided to step down as a member of the city council for District 3.
-The mayor, the city council, and the city staff must continue to move forward without distractions.
-I feel this is the best decision for Uvalde,” Arredondo said.
+"The mayor, the city council, and the city staff must continue to move forward to unite our community once again," Arredondo said in his resignation, first reported by the Uvalde Leader-News.

-Arredondo, who has been on administrative leave from the school district since June 22, has declined repeated requests for comment from The Associated Press.
+Arredondo, who has been on administrative leave from his school district position since June 22, has declined repeated requests for comment from The Associated Press.
 His attorney, George Hyde, did not immediately respond to emailed requests for comment Saturday.

+On June 21, the City Council voted unanimously to deny Arredondo a leave of absence from appearing at public meetings.
+Relatives of the shooting victims had pleaded with city leaders to fire him.

+The Uvalde City Council released Arredondo's resignation letter Saturday, after city officials received notification of his intent to step down via email, but did not comment further.

 Col. Steven McCraw, director of the Texas Department of Public Safety, told a state Senate hearing last month that Arredondo — the on-site commander — made "terrible decisions" as the massacre unfolded on May 24 , and that the police response was an "abject failure."